thebrisklab/ABIDE_Preprocessing/README.md

 ### 2. cifti-based

-Inside cifti_based folder, there are three subfolders:
+Inside the `cifti_based` folder under the `script` folder, there are three subfolders:

 - cifti_to_nifti: convert cifti file generated from fmriprep to fake nifti file
 - code: run nuisance regression on nifti files using afni 3dTproject
 - nifti_to_cifti: convert nifti file generated from nuisance regression back to cifti file

-In `cifti_to_nifti` folder, take ABIDEI-KKI for example, navigate to `KKI` subfolder, run `gen_subjList_cifti.R` to generate a list of subject ids and corresponding preprocessed cifti file obtained from fmriprep.
-The `trans_ABIDEI.sh` and performs the transformation for each subject, and the `submit_ABIDEI_cifti.sh` submit the job parallelly.
+In the `cifti_to_nifti` folder, taking ABIDEI-KKI as an example, navigate to the `KKI` subfolder and run `gen_subjList_cifti.R` to generate a list of subject IDs and corresponding preprocessed cifti files obtained from fmriprep.
+The `trans_ABIDEI.sh` script performs the transformation for each subject, and the `submit_ABIDEI_cifti.sh` script submits the job in parallel.

+After converting cifti files to fake nifti files, we run nuisance regression using the script from the code file.
+To do this, first run `gen_subjList.R` to generate a list of subject IDs and corresponding preprocessed cifti to nifti files.
+Then, the `Subj_36p_ABIDEI.sh` script performs the nuisance regression based on 9 parameters, 36 parameters, and 36 parameters with spike regression for each subject.
+Finally, the `submit_ABIDEI.sh` script submits the job in parallel.